NGO / Fundraising

 What we designed

-We mapped three giving tiers — entry, mid, and major — and built a distinct video template for each.
-Not dramatically different in structure, but calibrated: the major donor template includes a bespoke impact statement from the Executive Director; the mid-tier template features programme footage and a thank-you from a beneficiary; the entry-tier template is warm, brief, and brand-consistent.
+The tier layer: Three video templates mapped to giving tiers — entry, mid, and major.
+Calibrated, not just copied: the major donor template includes a bespoke impact statement from the Executive Director; mid-tier features programme footage and a beneficiary thank-you; entry-tier is warm, brief, and brand-consistent.

-Each video is dynamically assembled with data pulled from Salesforce: the donor’s first name, their giving tier, the specific campaign they supported, and the impact metric associated with their contribution level.
+The data layer: Dynamic fields pulled from Salesforce — donor’s first name, giving tier, specific campaign supported, and the impact metric for their contribution level.
+Each video assembled with data specific to that donor.

 The pipeline